SixdegreeLab/MasteringChainAnalytics/en/ch17/ch17-mev-analysis-uniswap.md

 ## Classification of MEV
-MEV robots, according to their creators' intentions, perform on-chain activities, packaging transactions and delivering them to unwitting miners for block production.
+MEV robots, according to their creators' intentions, perform Onchain activities, packaging transactions and delivering them to unwitting miners for block production.
 From a positive perspective, they are important players in ensuring market stability and DApp activity; from a negative perspective, they exploit ordinary users unequally with their inherent advantage (they can monitor the entire Mempool).

 Considering that this article mainly introduces the use of Dune for MEV analysis, here is a simple classification of MEV based on Dune-related content: